truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 TrueNAS shows the default IP addresses detected for your system.
 If these address fields are not shown in the wizard, your network is considered to be on the external network.

-Either accept the default values or enter the IP addresses for local network connections (Ethernet or WiFi routers) you want in your Plex local network.
+Accept the default values or enter IP addresses for local network connections (Ethernet or WiFi routers) you want to add to your Plex local network.
 These addresses define how Plex interacts with devices and services on your network and can optimize how your Plex media server communicates with devices in your home.

-Specified addresses are considered to be on the local network when enforcing bandwidth restrictions.
+Specified addresses are considered on the local network when enforcing bandwidth restrictions.
 If left blank, only the subnet for the server is considered to be on your local network.
 When the host network is not enabled, the server subnet is the network for Docker.
 Therefore, all connections from other clients are considered to be on the external network.
 If set, all other IP addresses are considered to be external to your local network.

 #### Adding Devices in the Container
-Plex account settings allow you to add and manage devices, such as a USB TV Tunner or other similar hardware, that connect to your media server, both on the local network you define and remotely from external network connections.
+Plex account settings allow you to add and manage devices, such as a USB TV tuner or similar hardware, that connect to your media server, both on the local network you define and remotely from external network connections.
 Adding devices in the TrueNAS Plex app passes devices through to your Plex account.
 Click **Add** to the right of **Devices** in the **Install Plex** wizard for each device to add.

 {{< trueimage src="/images/SCALE/Apps/InstallPlexConfigAddDevice.png" alt="Install Plex Add Device" id="Install Plex Add Device" >}}

-Enter the name of the device in the **Host Device** and in the **Container Device** fields.
+Enter the device name in **Host Device** and **Container Device**.
 For example, device */dev/dvb*.

 #### Adding Environment Variables
 {{< include file="/static/includes/apps/AppInstallWizardEnvironVariablesSettings.md" >}}